 The Ultimate Survival Guide to Not Fitting In

 I’m good at not fitting in.
 I do it all the time.
 But humans need to belong, so I do these things to make people think I’m a normal human being.
-They might work for you too.

-1. Improve your small talk
+1. Improve my small talk